 Mist coat (paint) – A watered down, very thin coat of paint.
 The first coat applied over freshly dried plaster.

-Non drip (paint) – A thixotropic paint which has gel like consistence and so tends not to run or drip.
+Non drip (paint) – A thixotropic paint that has a consistency similar to jelly, and so tends not to run or drip.